produde969/scratch-ai-chatbot/README.md

 npm run dev-all
 ```
 Thank you once again for using this application.
 I hope you enjoy the additional features on scratch.

+Please contact me if you are having any problems running the application.